Prambanan: Rediscovery

 Lithograph of Prambanan ruin in 1852.

 In 1733, Cornelis Antonie Lons, a VOC employee, provided the first report on Prambanan temple in his journal.
 Lons was escorting Julius Frederick Coyett, a VOC commissioner of the northeast Java coast, to Kartasura, then the capital of Mataram, a powerful local Javanese kingdom.
 During his sojourn in Central Java, he had the opportunity to visit the ruins of Prambanan temple, which he described as "Brahmin temples" that resemble a mountain of stones.

 After the division of Mataram Sultanate in 1755, the temple ruins and the Opak River were used to demarcate the boundary between Yogyakarta and Surakarta Sultanates, which was adopted as the current border between Yogyakarta and the province of Central Java.

 The ruins of Shiva temple of Prambanan c.
 1895.

 The temple attracted international attention early in the 19th century.
-In 1803, Nicolaus Engelhard, the Governor of the northeast coast of Java, made a stop in Prambanan during his official visits to two Javanese sultans: Pakubuwana IV of Surakarta and Hamengkubuwana II of Yogyakarta.
+In 1803, Nicolaus Engelhard, the Dutch Governor of the northeast coast of Java, made a stop in Prambanan during his official visits to two Javanese sultans: Pakubuwana IV of Surakarta and Hamengkubuwana II of Yogyakarta.
 Impressed by the temple ruins, in 1805, Engelhard commissioned H.C.
 Cornelius, an engineer stationed in Klaten, to clear the site from earth and vegetation, measure the area, and make drawings of the temple.
 This was the first effort to study and restore Prambanan temple.

 In 1811, during the short-lived British occupation of the Dutch East Indies, Colin Mackenzie, a surveyor in the service of Thomas Stamford Raffles, came upon the temples by chance.
 Although Raffles subsequently commissioned a full survey of the ruins, they remained neglected for decades.
 Dutch residents carried off sculptures as garden ornaments, and native villagers used the foundation stones for construction material.
 Half-hearted excavations by archaeologists in the 1880s adversely facilitated looting instead, as numbers of temple sculptures were taken away as collections.